kapresoft/kapresoft.github.io/_posts/2021-11-03-spring-boot-serialize-immutable-objects.md

 </parent>
 ```

 The dependencies block will include jackson-databind and lombok.
-Note that developers should avoid specifying the version of the dependency sot that it will default to the spring-boot-provided version as defined in the jackson-bom-&lt;version&gt;.pom file.
+Note that developers should avoid specifying the version of the dependency so that the build will default to the spring-boot-provided version defined in the jackson-bom-&lt;version&gt;.pom file.

-Spring boot is packaged and tested with the default jackson-databind version in the bom file and should be beneficial to use.
+Spring boot is packaged and tested with the default lombok version in the bom file and should be beneficial to use.
 Developers may override the dependency version of the spring-boot-provided dependencies by specifying a different version.

 ```xml
 <dependencies>